IssaKass/odin-calculator/README.md

 1. Click on the number and operator buttons to input a calculation.
 2. Use `=` to get the result.
-3. Use `C` to clear all inputs or `DEL` to delete the last digit.
+3. Use `C` to clear all inputs or `⌫` to delete the last digit.
-4. Toggle between positive and negative values using `+/-`.
+4. Toggle between positive and negative values using `±`.

 ## 🔮 Future Features

-- [ ] Visually indicate when a calculator button is "clicked" upon keypress
+Nothing here now.

 ## 🛠️ Contributing